dannywillems/ocaml-cordova-plugin-datepicker-example/README.md

 # ocaml-cordova-plugin-datepicker-example

-This is an example of the binding to the *cordova-plugin-datepickerr*.
+This is an example of the binding to the *cordova-plugin-datepicker*.
 See the binding [here](https://github.com/dannywillems/ocaml-cordova-plugin-datepicker).

 ## How to compile?